Pacific Biosciences of Califor - GuruFocus.com

 PacBio intends to use the net proceeds from the offering for research and development, commercial infrastructure expansion and working capital and general corporate purposes.
 PacBio may also use a portion of the net proceeds from this offering to acquire or invest in complementary businesses, technologies, product candidates or other intellectual property, although it has no present commitments or agreements to do so.

-The securities described above are being offered pursuant to a shelf registration statement filed by PacBio with the Securities and Exchange Commission ("SEC") that became automatically effective upon filing.
-A preliminary prospectus supplement and accompanying prospectus relating to the offering will be filed with the SEC and will be available on the SEC's website.
-The final terms of the offering will be disclosed in a final prospectus supplement to be filed with the SEC.
-When available, copies of the preliminary prospectus supplement, the final prospectus supplement and the accompanying prospectus may be obtained from:
+PacBio filed a shelf registration statement relating to the shares of common stock with the Securities and Exchange Commission (the "SEC") on November 10, 2020, which became automatically effective upon filing and has filed a preliminary prospectus supplement and accompanying prospectus relating to the offering with the SEC on January 24, 2023.
+A final prospectus supplement and accompanying prospectus relating to the offering will also be filed with the SEC and will be available on the SEC's website.
+When available, copies of the final prospectus supplement and the accompanying prospectus may be obtained from:

 Goldman Sachs & Co.
 LLC, Attention: Prospectus Department, 200 West Street, New York, New York 10282, telephone: (866) 471-2526, facsimile: 212-902-9316 or by emailing [email protected]; Morgan Stanley & Co.
 LLC, Attention: Prospectus Department, 180 Varick Street, 2nd Floor, New York, New York 10014, telephone: (866) 718-1649 or by emailing [email protected]; or Cowen and Company, LLC, 599 Lexington Avenue, New York, NY 10022, telephone: (833) 297-2926 or by emailing [email protected].